ahoward2/quikcap/README.md

 # QuikCap

-A light-weight camera dumping application.
+Fast and simple camera footage transfer.

 ## 1. <a name='Download'></a>Download